Support for Early Career Teachers

 Each ECT will be assigned a mentor (subject lead/HoD as appropriate) and will attend a timetabled meeting of 65 minutes with their mentor each week (part of this may include an informal lesson observation or learning walk).
 This meeting will be scheduled by the subject mentor at the start of the academic year.

-ECTs will attend a 1-hour session each week with the induction tutor/ Senior Leader for Teaching and Learning and Staff Development (SJJ) and undertake a programme of training that supports the ECT to understand and apply the knowledge and skills set out in the Early Career Framework’s evidence (‘learn that’) statements and practice (‘learn how to’) statements.
-The WSFC induction programme will also incorporate a post 16 context in terms of the selected ECT modules.
+ECTs will attend a 1-hour session each week with the induction tutor/ Senior Leader for Teaching and Learning and Staff Development and undertake a programme of training that supports the ECT to understand and apply the knowledge and skills set out in the Early Career Framework’s evidence (‘learn that’) statements and practice (‘learn how to’) statements.
+The College’s induction programme will also incorporate a post 16 context in terms of the selected ECT modules.
 This will also include identification and development of new enrichment options ECTs could deliver in year 2.
-Meetings will take place on Tuesdays (4.15 -5.15 room tbc) The delivery of the 5 core areas of the Early Career Framework will be provided by the Ambition Institute, through the Prince Henry’s School hub.
-ECTs and mentors have been registered with the Ambition Institute and will attend events and conferences as programmed throughout the induction period.
+Joint workshop/clinic sessions will also be provided in conjunction with The chantry High School to support the delivery of the framework modules.

 ECTs will attend the Teaching and Learning Group when scheduled, in place of the weekly training session with the induction tutor.
 ECTs will also have access to one-to-one sessions from the induction tutor to support progress.

-ECTs are also expected to observe experienced teachers at WSFC as part of the training programme.
-ECTs will also have the opportunity to complete 10 days of observation in a secondary school (SJJ to coordinate).
+ECTs are also expected to observe experienced teachers at Worcester Sixth Form College as part of the training programme.
+ECTs will also have the opportunity to complete 10 days of observation in a secondary school.

 Timetable Year 2 (5% reduced timetable)